draggsconnor/BlipKit/manual/effects.md

 BKTrackSetEffect (& track, BK_EFFECT_VIBRATO, vibrato2, sizeof (vibrato2));
 {% endhighlight %}

 First, the vibrato effect is set immediately without sliding (`vibrato1`).
-Then with the second call, the effect is set to slide to the new values of `vibrato2` within 240 ticks.
-If setting new values to be slided to before the current slide has finished, the slide is started again from the current interpolated values.
+Then the effect is set to slide to the new values of `vibrato2` within 240 ticks.

+When setting a new slide before the current one has finished, the slide is started at the current interpolated values.

 <div class="buttons">
 	<div class="player" data-volume="0.7">